apigee/apigee-access/README.md

 that you need for a test?
 Open a GitHub issue and we can add it, or send a pull request.

+## Determining the Deployment Mode

+As mentioned previously, you can use this module in an application that is deployed to Apigee Edge or in standalone mode on your local machine.
+To determine which mode you are running in:

+    var apigee = require('apigee-access')
+    console.log('The deployment mode is ' + apigee.getMode());

+The getMode() method returns a string that determines where the module has been deployed.

+If it returns the string "apigee," then the application is running on Apigee Edge and all functionality is supported.

+If it returns the string "standalone," then the application is running outside the Apigee Edge environment, and the default functionality described at the top of the document takes effect.

 ## Working with the Cache

+<i>Since 1.1.0</i>

 The cache may be used to store strings or data.
 Like most caches, it is a least-recently-used cache with a maximum size.